functional-sc/ulisp-managed-state-event-loop/README.md

 ![Managed State Event Loop as Envisioned by AI](docs/managed-state-event-loop.jpg?raw=true)(as envisioned by AI)

-This is not just a framework; it's a smooth and efficient development strategy.
+This is not just a framework: it's a smooth and efficient development strategy.

 * _Ever wished you could do multiple things at once or make it look like you can?_